prody/ProDy-website/tutorials/membrane_anm/imanm.rst

 Calculating the Modes
 -------------------------------------------------------------------------------
-To use the blocks in an RTB ANM calculation, we instantiate an RTB object for each structure:
+To use the blocks in an RTB imANM calculation, we instantiate an imANM object for each structure:

 .. ipython:: python

-   of_rtb = RTB('2nwl')
+   of_rtb = imANM('2nwl')
-   if_rtb = RTB('3kbc')
+   if_rtb = imANM('3kbc')

 and we build a couple of Hessians using the coordinates of the crystal structures